Last Updated: August 9, 2021

 23. Over 36% of all WordPress sites are served over HTTPS.

 HTTPS is the encrypted version of HTTP, with the S signifying that all communication between your browser and the website is secure.
 One of the aims of the developer team is to bring the number of WordPress sites fulfilling this criterion to 100%.
 The current figure of 36% is a 2.5x increase from 2016.

-Data on keyword searches for popular CMSs from 2004 to present days indicates that WordPress-related keywords rank higher among search engine queries than those of competitors’.
-So, if you want to draw traffic, write about WordPress.
+Data on keyword searches for popular CMSs from 2004 to the present day indicates that WordPress-related keywords rank higher among search engine queries than those of its competitors.
+According to Torque Magazine, the searches for WordPress were up by a whopping 52% since May 1, 2020.
+So if you want to draw traffic, write about WordPress.